alanng10/class-lang/Docue/Article/Word/a.md

 Word "traverse" has meaning that is pass node link.

+Word "syntax" has meaning that is parse rule.

 Word "ref" has meaning that is refer value.

 Word "ver" has meaning that is version.